bevacqua/dominus/README.md

 > Lean DOM Manipulation

 This isn't a drop-in replacement for jQuery, but rather a different implementation.
 Dominus is like **jQuery minus the cruft**.
-Dominus uses [`Sizzle`][1] as its selector engine of choice, so you can rest assured that the best part of jQuery is also available in Dominus.
+Dominus uses [`sektor`][1] as its selector engine of choice, which is a drop-in replacement for [Sizzle][4], but tens of times smaller in exchange for a more limited feature-set.

 Just like with jQuery, Dominus exposes a rich API that's chainable to the best of its ability.
 The biggest difference with jQuery at this level is that the `Dominus` wrapper is a real array.
 These arrays have been modified to include a few other properties in their prototype, but they don't change the native DOM array.
 [See `poser` for more details on that one.][3]
 All of this means you can `.map`, `.forEach`, `.filter`, and all of that good stuff that you're used to when dealing with JavaScript collections, and at the same time you get some extra methods just like with jQuery.